 |Date of Results||28 March 2023|

 ACET Exam Pattern

 The ACET exam consists of 70 MCQ type questions of 100 marks in total.
 The maximum duration of the test is 3 hours.
 The exam is bifurcated into 2 parts – Part 1 and Part 2.
 Part 1 will include Mathematics, Statistics and Data Interpretation containing 55% of the questions.
 On the other hand, Part 2 will include English and Logical Reasoning with 45% of the questions.
+There will be no negative marking in this exam.
 The questions are of either 1, 2 or 3 marks.
 The distribution of marks as per the questions are as follows:

 |Number of Questions||Marks|

 |45||1 mark each|

 |20||2 marks each|

 |5||3 marks each|

 The five sections of the ACET syllabus are Mathematics, Statistics, English, Logical Reasoning and Data Interpretation.
 These sections carry a different weightage of marks and are of equal importance as they focus on varied aspects.
 In the ACET syllabus, the sections of Mathematics, Statistics and Data Interpretation together hold 55% of the weightage of marks whereas English and Logical Reasoning contributes to 45%.
 To qualify for the exam, students need to score at least 50% marks in aggregate.
 The section-wise bifurcation of marks is as follows:

 - Logical Reasoning – 10 Marks